 Wendy Nogard is an experienced beekeeper who has been maintaining her own bee yard for many years.
 She has managed outbreaks of varroa mites in her colonies, and recently has seen variable overwinter losses, like many beekeepers in Ontario.
-She also gives oxytetracycline twice a year in order to prevent American Foul Brood (AFB) (Paenibacillus larvae) from infecting her colonies, as she knows there have been affected yards in her region.
-Wendy periodically has discussions with fellow beekeepers and industry experts at the University of Guelph about different management strategies and how to keep her bees healthy, but she has always purchased her supplies and medications from her local apiary supply store (a licensed Livestock Medicines Outlet).
-Being active in the provincial beekeeper association, she knows that medically important antimicrobials are only going to be available by veterinary prescription as of December 1st, 2018, but she had never worked with a veterinarian before.
+She also applies oxytetracycline to her colonies twice a year in order to prevent American Foul Brood (AFB) (Paenibacillus larvae) from infecting her colonies, as she knows there have been affected yards in her region.
+Wendy periodically has discussions with fellow beekeepers and industry experts at the University of Guelph about different management strategies and how to keep her bees healthy, but she has always purchased her supplies and medications from her local apiary supply store (a licensed livestock medicine outlet).
+Being active in the provincial beekeeper association, she knows that medically important antimicrobials are only available by veterinary prescription as of December 1st, 2018, but she had never worked with a veterinarian before.

-Wendy called Dr. Malvo about the possibility of obtaining prescriptions for the necessary antimicrobials needed for preventing and controlling disease in her colonies.
-Dr. Malvo noted that in order for her to prescribe and dispense medications, or offer any veterinary services, they must first establish a valid VCPR.
+Wendy called Dr. Malvo about the possibility of obtaining prescriptions for the necessary antimicrobials needed for treating her colonies.
+Dr. Malvo noted that in order for her to prescribe and dispense medications, or offer any veterinary services, they must first establish a VCPR.

 Wendy and Dr. Malvo then have a conversation regarding the services Wendy wants and those that Dr. Malvo can provide, including emergency services and prescriptions, and that these services need to comply with professional practice standards for veterinarians.
 Although there are few, if any, medical emergencies in apiculture that require immediate treatment, emergency services would also cover unexpected mortality or disease issues that may need to be addressed outside of regularly scheduled communications.